dkruben/Driftkings_Mods/README.md

 * [BattleEfficiency][] - Battle Efficiency (Calculator in Battle and in game ended)
 * [BattleOptions][] - Remove trajectoryView, siegeIndicator, questProgress, helpScreen, postmortemTips, extended SixthSense Duration Time, and Map borders with another color.
 * [BattleMessages][] - Battle Messages (Spotted, Team Damage, ReloadTime, Arty damage and TargetFocus), and Reduce Number of lines in chat.
+* [ChatInfo][] - An informative chat, highlights in the chat of twins, beginners, shows the percentage of victories and the number of battles a player has in the chat message.
 * [ChatMessagesController][] - Enable or Disable Chat in battle.
 * [CrewExtended][] - Crew leveling, shows the number of battles and experience until the next studied crew perk.
 * [DispersionCircle][] - Replacing the circle of information with a circle of scatter, or adding a second.